 You can choose whatever type of lumber you prefer.
 We used a pressure treated hem-fir lumber that was already stained dark brown.
 Cedar or pine would also be gorgeous and you can stain it any color that you like.
 You probably want to use Thompson’s water seal to protect your wood and I would do that before assembling everything.

 ———-Step 2: Dig it baby!——–

 If you are going into the dirt, you will need to dig a hole and use concrete to bury your posts.
-See more about that at the bottom of this post.
+(Find a more detailed post about how to bury posts in concrete here).

 We were going into concrete so we used a rotary hammer and masonry bit and went roughly 4 inches into the concrete.

 Next we used 4×4 EZ Bases to secure the posts into the concrete.

 We went ahead and started to assemble the structure right where it would stand.

 To do this we first attached (4) 2 x 8 x 12 pressure treated studs to (4) 4 x 4 x 10 posts.
 We drilled holes through the 2×8 and 4×4- using bolts for additional reinforcement.
 We cut the corners of the 2 x 8 at a 45 degree angle to make it a little more decorative.
 You can skip this step if you prefer the flush ends.
 You can see the angled beams in the photo below- it adds a nice touch and is pretty simple to just make the extra cuts on the end.